PatrykWandersee/phosphorus-extractors-analysis/README.md

 # Phosphorus Extractors Analysis
+**Tools:** Python, Pandas, Matplotlib
 A compact, reproducible data-analysis project inspired by the article **"Soil properties and pH of the extractors influence extraction and availability P in alkaline soils from the São Francisco Valley, Brazil"**.

 ## What this project does

-This repository uses a small sample dataset derived from the soil characterization table in the paper to explore:
+This repository uses a simplified dataset inspired by the soil characterization data presented in the paper:

 - how phosphorus values differ across extractors
 - how soil pH, exchangeable calcium, clay, and P-rem relate to extractor behavior